KDAB/cxx-qt/book/src/concepts/nested_objects.md

 A nested object is referred to by using a pointer to its QObject representation.

-First define a type with an extern block for your bridge, this should point to the `qobject::T` of the QObject and the `cxx_name` should match the QObject name.
+First define a type within an extern block for your bridge as normal.

 ```rust,ignore,noplayground
 {{#include ../../../examples/qml_features/rust/src/nested_qobjects.rs:book_extern_block}}